freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/project-euler/problem-31-coin-sums.english.md

 ## Description
 <section id='description'>

 In England the currency is made up of pound, £, and pence, p, and there are eight coins in general circulation:

 <div style='margin-left: 4em;'>1p, 2p, 5p, 10p, 20p, 50p, £1 (100p) and £2 (200p).</div>

 It is possible to make £2 in the following way:

 <div style='margin-left: 4em;'>1×£1 + 1×50p + 2×20p + 1×5p + 1×2p + 3×1p</div>

-How many different ways can £<code>n</code> be made using any number of coins?
+How many different ways can £`n` be made using any number of coins?

 </section>

 ## Instructions